Pioneers in artificial intelligence win the Nobel Prize in physics

 On Tuesday, he said he was shocked at the honor.

-Hinton, now 76, in the 1980s helped develop a technique known as backpropagation that has been instrumental in training machines how to “learn.”
+Hinton, now 76, in the 1980s helped develop a technique known as backpropagation that has been instrumental in training machines how to “learn" by fine-tuning errors until they disappear.
+It’s similar to the way a student learns from a teacher with an initial solution graded and flaws identified and returned to be fixed and repaired.
+This process continues until the answer matches the network’s version of reality.

 His team at the University of Toronto later wowed peers by using a neural network to win the prestigious ImageNet computer vision competition in 2012.
 That win spawned a flurry of copycats, giving birth to the rise of modern AI.